11 January 2021 – DUE TO THE DETERIORATING COVID 19 SITUATION, THIS SCHEDULED MEETING OF THE PARISH COUNCIL HAS BEEN CANCELLED

 Parts of the south wall of the church show signs of extensive repairs, mostly in red sandstone.
 The churchyard contains am Anglo Saxon cross shaft.
 Inside the church can be found late Victorian stained glass windows by Charles Eamer Kempe, and a 13th century stone coffin.

 The church was extensively renovated in 1897 under the supervision of Staffordshire ecclesiastical architect Andrew Capper.
-The churchyard contained the war graves of a soldier of World war 1 and an airman of World War 2.
+The churchyard contains the war graves of a soldier of World war 1 and an airman of World War 2.